junyuanM/WWW-Rebuttal/rsvN.md

 | Cycle          | 0.74 | 0.78 | 0.78 |
 | Complete Graph | 0.75 | 0.85 | 0.76 |

-### Key Findings:
+**Key Findings**:
 From the table, we observe that regardless of the number of agents in the MAS, **AgentSafe** provides **high defense** against **TBA** attacks.
 The framework successfully prevents harmful agents from accessing sensitive information and maintains performance integrity across various topologies.

-Agentsafe uses APIs that include the latest LLMs such as Llama 3.2, GPT-4, and others.
+**Configuration**: Agentsafe uses APIs that include the latest LLMs such as Llama 3.2, GPT-4, and others.
 For the parts of the architecture that involve prompts, examples have also been updated in the appendix.

 > <font color=FireBrick>**Question 4**</font>: The abstracts are quite lengthy (especially the section introducing the TBA and MBA), could the language be further optimized to further emphasize the core motivation and core contribution of the study?